Investigating $\gamma$-ray halos around three HAWC bright sources in Fermi-LAT data: Results on the search for Inverse Compton halos

 In Fig.~\ref{fig:likelihood} we display the likelihood profile for eHWC J1907+063 and eHWC J1825-134 (the two sources for which we detected a significant extension with the geometric templates) as a function of $D_0$.
-The likelihood profile is peaked at $D_0\sim 2\times 10^{27}$ cm$^2$/s for eHWC J1825-134, and $D_0\sim 2\times 10^{26}$ cm$^2$/s for eHWC J1907+063.
+The likelihood profiles are peaked at $D_0\sim 2\times 10^{27}$ cm$^2$/s for eHWC J1825-134, and $D_0\sim 2\times 10^{26}$ cm$^2$/s for eHWC J1907+063.
 The position of the peaks does not change significantly for the analysis performed with the three different IEM models.
 This implies that our result for $D_0$ is robust with respect to systematics of the background modeling.
 The likelihood profile is much narrower for eHWC J1825-134 with respect to eHWC J1907+063, because the source is detected much more significantly.
 The ICS model improves significantly the $TS$ of eHWC J1825-134, changing from a value of 846, obtained with the radial Gaussian modeling, to 1150 obtained within the ICS template with $D_0$ at its best fit value.
 Our $TS$ with the ICS template is also much higher than the value reported in the Ref.~\cite{Principe:2020zqe} where they found 1040 using a Gaussian template.
-The difference of $TS$ between the ICS template and the Gaussian template is thus 110 with respect to the result in Ref.~\cite{Principe:2020zqe} and about 300 with respect to ours.
-This is a very large $TS$ difference considering that the ICS template and the Gaussian template have the same number of free parameters that implies that the former performs much better than the second\footnote{The Gaussian template has the position, spectral index, normalization and size of extension while with the ICS template we substitute this latter parameter with the diffusion coefficient.}.
+This is a very large $TS$ difference, considering that the ICS template and the Gaussian template have the same number of free parameters, that implies that the former performs much better than the second\footnote{The Gaussian template has the position, spectral index, normalization and size of extension while with the ICS template we substitute this latter parameter with the diffusion coefficient.}.
 The result for eHWC J1825-134 has been obtained setting the center of the ICS template at the position of the pulsar.
 We find results compatible within $1\sigma$ errors when the ICS template is moved at the center of the $\gamma$-ray source detected at $E>10$ GeV (see Sec.~\ref{sec:1825opt}).
+As for eHWC J1907+063, the $TS$ improves only mildly with the physical ICS template instead of the geometrical modeling.
+For example, with the IEM-{\it GC} the $TS$ changes from a value of 48 (radial Gaussian) to 57 (ICS template), with the ICS template set at the position of the pulsar.